ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-This makes a handy helper function and in the spirit of making things we can reuse profitably, let's write a similar s_send function that sends strings in the correct ZeroMQ format, and package this into a header file we can reuse.
+This makes a handy helper function and in the spirit of making things we can reuse profitably, let's write a similar `s_send` function that sends strings in the correct ZeroMQ format, and package this into a header file we can reuse.

-The result is zhelpers.h, which lets us write sweeter and shorter ZeroMQ applications in C. It is a fairly long source, and only fun for C developers, so read it at leisure.
+The result is `zhelpers.h`, which lets us write sweeter and shorter ZeroMQ applications in C. It is a fairly long source, and only fun for C developers, so read it at leisure.

 ### A Note on the Naming Convention

-The prefix s_ used in zhelpers.h and the examples which follow in this guide is an indicator for static methods or variables.
+The prefix `s_` used in `zhelpers.h` and the examples which follow in this guide is an indicator for static methods or variables.

 ### Getting the Message Out